-Prior to installation of Geosense[®] Digital EL Tilt Meters it is essential to establish and confirm details of the installation to be carried out.
-Some of the main considerations are listed below:-
+Prior to installation of Geosense® MEMS In-place Tilt Meters it is essential to establish and confirm details of the installation to be carried out.
+Some of the main considerations are listed below :-

 - a.
 Structure / Installation location.
 The location of the installation can have implications with regard to planning, access and environmental considerations.
 For example, a city structure installation would demand different considerations than a dam face application. - b.
 Structure / Installation type.
 The main consideration is access.
 The installation of tilt meters on a lift shaft, for example, requires special attention, whereas installation on the face of a low retaining wall requires less consideration, perhaps. - c.
 Intended Position.
 This will usually be specified by the monitoring system designer and will be defined by the changes to be measured.
 However, some 'on-site' adjustments may be necessary but any changes should be approved by the system designer.
 Considerations such as the proximity of moving plant or other vibrations will also need to be addressed. - d.
 Mounting requirements.
 Mounting brackets can be configured for almost any type of structure.
-This is best discussed and agreed with all interested parties, well before the installation is to be carried out.
-Geosense® would be pleased to offer advice and / or assistance with the provision of mounting accessories. - e.
+This is best discussed and agreed with all interested parties, well before the installation is to be carried out. - e.
 Connections.
-The selection of the most suitable and appropriate method of linking the sensors to a convenient readout location will depend upon many factors and should be decided upon prior to ordering the equipment (see section 5.2). - f.
+The selection of the most suitable and appropriate method of linking the sensors to a convenient readout location will depend upon many factors and should be decided upon prior to ordering the equipment ( see section 5.2 ). - f.
 Location of readout / data logger (as required).
-This must take into account the connection method selected, in addition to the EMI generated by adjacent and local equipment and cables. - g.
+This must take into account the connection method selected, in addition to the EMF generated by adjacent and local equipment and cables. - g.
 Protection of the Tilt Meters & cables from physical damage.